ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex02.md

   you don't notice at first glance.
 * It is not in line with "current best practices" in the software industry

 The smart way to do testing is to automate the testing with a testing framework.
-We'll introduce that in [ex03](../ex03).
+We'll introduce that in [Rational: ex03](/tutorials/rational_ex03/).
 A key advantage of that approach is that each time you write a test, you can be sure that from then on, *every* test is run *each and every* time you test your code.
 You are less likely to miss things when you do it this way.